thapapradeep884/week-6-12194940-/README.md

 **6.2.
 Creating the structure to hold launch files **

-After creating the packages, it should be looking as follows for python package:
+When searching for python packages after creating them, do the following.:

 ![image](https://user-images.githubusercontent.com/113494159/196022501-78722f24-c268-4341-a589-706e7336f8eb.png)

-And in order to colcon to launch files, we need to inform Python's setup tools of our launch files using the `data_files` parameter of `setup`.
+And we need to tell Python's setup tools about our launch files using the 'data files' argument of'setup' in order to colcon to launch files.

-Inside, `setup.py` file, we input the following codes:
+We enter the following codes within the "setup.py" file:

 ```python
 import os